PrimozRatej/CertificateChain/README.md

 ### 3. Application already use ```SecurityContext.defaultContext``` or is it really?

 #### 3.1 Testing with a proxy
-- Put a proxy between mobile app and api
+- Put a proxy between mobile app and API
-- Proxy will have self signed certificate
+- Proxy will have self-signed certificate

 **Viris_thesis**: If I run the application via a proxy, I should get login information on the login page.
-Because the app allows a connection to the api with a self sign cert.
+Because the app allows a connection to the API with a self-sign cert.

 **My_thesis**: According to my research HttpClient after default do not allow connection to self sign certificate so an error should occur.
 ### 4. Proxy